 Here is the rest of the story...

-With this simple geometric 3:4:5 equation of how to create a 90 degree, Right Angle:
+With this simple geometric 3:4:5 ratio of how to create a 90 degree, Right Angle:

-With the knowledge of this simple geometric equation, (provided by the 47th Problem of Euclid), the word "Eureka!" almost palls in expressing the fundamental powers which our Creator has bestowed upon us!
+With the knowledge of this simple geometric ratio, (provided by the 47th Problem of Euclid), the word "Eureka!" almost palls in expressing the fundamental powers which our Creator has bestowed upon us!

 ...AND it all begins by simply learning how to Square your Square.